-Coronavirus: Immigration advisor slams New Zealand's China and Iran travel ban
+Coronavirus: Immigration adviser slams New Zealand's China and Iran travel ban

 Immigration adviser Harris Gu has complained to the Human Rights Commission that the ban on non-New Zealanders from China and Iran - compared to self-isolation for all other travellers - is discriminatory.

-The World Health Organisation recorded only 39 new cases of covid-19 in China in the latest daily tally, compared to 3500 in Italy.
+The World Health Organisation recorded only 39 new cases of Covid-19 in China in the latest daily tally, compared to 3500 in Italy.

 Gu said the government should either remove the travel ban, or extend it to Europe and other countries that are badly affected by the virus.